-Do you want help to go bankrupt?
-Give us a call (0800 044 3194) or complete the form below to speak to one of our experts
+Find out of you can keep your bank account if you go bankrupt Give us a call (0800 044 3194) or complete the form below

-How to open a Bank Account for use during Bankruptcy
+When to open a New Bank Account

 Can you use your Partner’s Bank Account while you are Bankrupt?

-Using someone else’s account is generally less convenient than having your own.
+Having said that using someone else’s account is generally less convenient than having your own.
 In addition once you are discharged it will be less easy to start repairing your credit rating without your own bank account.

-Your Bank Account options after Bankruptcy
+Bank Account options After Bankruptcy

 There is nothing to stop you applying for a new bank account after you are discharged.
 At this time you can apply for a basic account with virtually any bank.